 The Israeli government has long touted itself as the only democracy in the Middle East but that doesn’t mean it’s a libertarian utopia with zero government intervention in public life.

 A recent bill pledged to block pornography in the country after legislators expressed concerns that unfettered access might result in children accessing such content.
-Technically you can still view porn online but there’s a rather cumbersome and embarrassing process in place for users who wish to avail this option.
+Technically you can still view porn online but there’s a rather cumbersome and embarrassing process in place for users who choose this option.

 Under the law, anyone wanting access will have to inform their internet service provider, either by writing to them, calling their head office, or filling out a web form.
 The list of people requesting this option is also available online, which means a suspecting wife or girlfriend could easily check whether you’re guilty of said behavior.
 It’s just easier and less of a hassle to use a VPN.